JuliaReach/LazySets.jl/docs/src/man/optional_dependencies.md

 ## Polyhedral computations

 The optional package [Polyhedra.jl](http://github.com/JuliaPolyhedra/Polyhedra.jl) is required whenever you want to work with concrete polyhedra representations in dimension higher than 2, e.g. to solve the vertex enumeration problem (converting from constraint to vertex representation of a polytope).
-While [Polyhedra.jl](http://github.com/JuliaPolyhedra/Polyhedra.jl) implements its own default backend, it is also possible to load external ones, such as [cdd](https://www.inf.ethz.ch/personal/fukudak/cdd_home/) through [CDDLib.jl](https://github.com/JuliaPolyhedra/CDDLib.jl).
-For a list of available polyhedra backends, see the webiste of the [JuliaPolyhedra ecosystem](https://juliapolyhedra.github.io/).
+While Polyhedra implements its own default backend, it is also possible to load external ones, such as [cdd](https://www.inf.ethz.ch/personal/fukudak/cdd_home/) through [CDDLib.jl](https://github.com/JuliaPolyhedra/CDDLib.jl).
+For a list of available polyhedra backends, see the website of the [JuliaPolyhedra ecosystem](https://juliapolyhedra.github.io/).

 |Dependency|Features|
 |----------|-------|